orangekame3/ghfetch/README.md

         git push
 ```

-Then, create a secret named `GH_PAT` in your repository settings with your GitHub personal access token.
+To make this work, create a secret named `GH_PAT` in your repository settings with your GitHub personal access token.

-and create a file named `img/demo.tape` in your repository.
+Next, add a file named img/demo.tape to your repository.

 ```tape
 # img/demo.tape